 For example, consider this scenario.
 Let's say a young boy's parents died when he was 3.
 His grandmother - a widower - raised him for the next 13 years, and then she got too sick to take care of him.
 The boy was about to go into a trade school to learn a practical skill which he believed would have been the best thing for him, but when his grandmother got sick, he decided to take a job earning money at the local market so he could take care of his grandmother and provide for her food, clothing and shelter.
 So, my question is to the 'you cannot serve God and mammon' guys, is that young man working for mammon or is he working out of love for his grandmother?
 Or said another way, should he walk away from his grandmother in order to 'forsake all' and 'serve the lord' and 'not serve mammon'?
 Religious people will respond, 'well, just trust the lord and obey God, and God will provide'.
 Nice religious platitude that avoids the question and denies real life and real situations instead of admitting the truth that God does not physically intervene to help people, and that Joshua's Way is something they are not familiar with.

 Or, let us say there is a single mom with three children.
 She is single through no fault of her own but due to her husband leaving her due to his lack of love and lust.
 She is working to provide food clothing and shelter for her three children.
 Now the guy comes along with the 'forsake all gospel'.
 What should she do?
-Walk away from her house and live on the street with her children; stop working to pay for food, clothing and shelter for her children and herself; and preach the 'forsake all gospel' which asks other people to do the same, which is give up all their material possessions (because that one saying is wrongly the primary principle of the 'forsake all' people) and live on the street and eat food out of trash bins or peddle religous literature and recieve guilt money?
-See Mark 10:29-30 for the truth on the matter and please stop listening to the 'forsake all gospel' people.
+Walk away from her house and live on the street with her children; stop working to pay for food, clothing and shelter for her children and herself; and preach the 'forsake all gospel' which asks other people to do the same, which is give up all their material possessions (because that one saying is wrongly the primary principle of the 'forsake all' people) and live on the street and eat food out of trash bins or peddle religious literature and receive guilt money?

 Please come into Life and join the Peaceful Revolution!